srimani-programmer/PING_PONG-GAME/README.md

 # Ping-Pong-with-Pygame
-The Complete Ping-Pong Game with Pygame module
+An attempt to receate the Complete Ping-Pong Game with Pygame module.